-Every Industry strives to arrest these Risks with a view to minimize its losses and make optimum Banking Industry, primarily dealing with revenue. financial services can be no exception and thus, encounters with many related Risks.
-It is imperative that Banks have to identify and measure various Risks faced by them and initiate suitable remedial measures to mitigate them.
+Banking Industry, primarily dealing with financial services can be no exception and thus, encounters with 71 many related Risks.
+It is imperative that Banks have to identify and measure various Risks faced by them and 72 giving rise to more complex banking products and services, thus exposing the Banks to various new types of 80 Risks.
+81

-Banking has been undergoing metamorphic changes, in accordance with the economic drivers, geophysical requirements, social compulsions etc. Rapid growth of industrialization supplemented by increase in agricultural production has dramatically changed the scope of Banking and expanded its horizons.
-Technological advancements in telecommunication and transportation have reduced the geo-physical barriers and the Banks have stretched themselves overseas.
-These expanded horizons have further increased the Risk profile of the Banks.
-With the advent of Computers and Information Technology, there is a paradigm shift in the banking practices giving rise to more complex banking products and services, thus exposing the Banks to various new types of Risks.
+Banking has been undergoing metamorphic changes, in accordance with the economic drivers, geophysical 74 requirements, social compulsions etc. Rapid growth of industrialization supplemented by increase in agricultural 75

+With the advent of Computers and Information Technology, there is a paradigm shift in the banking practices 79

 Risk Management in Banks is universally the same across all the domains.
-The significant difference in Risks and the Risk Management practices arises mainly on account of the socio-economic fabric, the business models and the policies of the sovereign concerned.
+The significant difference in Risks 82 and the Risk Management practices arises mainly on account of the socio-economic fabric, the business models 83 and the policies of the sovereign concerned.
+84

-The Regulators and the Risk Managers across the Globe have been defining and re-defining the Risks associated with the banking and have been attempting to find the ways and means to address such Risks, if not mitigate them completely, so that both the 'giver' and 'taker' are reasonably protected from the possible adversities and thus, ensure a sound Banking System in particular and a stable Economic System in general.
+The Regulators and the Risk Managers across the Globe have been defining and re-defining the Risks associated 85 with the banking and have been attempting to find the ways and means to address such Risks, if not mitigate 86 them completely, so that both the 'giver' and 'taker' are reasonably protected from the possible adversities and 87 thus, ensure a sound Banking System in particular and a stable Economic System in general.
+Basel II is not 88 mandatory either on the member Banks or otherwise.
+However, it is quite gratifying to observe that Developing 89 Economies like India and South Africa preferred to migrate to Base II as per the given time-lines, whereas a 90 their own interest, have voluntarily preferred to adopt Basel II, albeit late to suit their local conditions.
+92